 The stages include:

-in which teacher-leaders access resources and coaching from Wildflower to develop detailed plans for their school, and when the time is right, sign Wildflower’s affiliation agreement and become a member of the Wildflower network; and
+in which teacher-leaders access resources and support from Wildflower to develop detailed plans for their school, and when the time is right, sign Wildflower’s affiliation agreement and become a member of the Wildflower network; and

 in which Wildflower supports teacher-leaders as they incorporate as an independent nonprofit organization, find a school space and sign a lease, hire contractors, approve designs, apply for licenses, purchase Montessori materials, recruit families and more generally get ready to open their school.